Atmospheres of Rocky Exoplanets: ATMOSPHERIC CHEMISTRY

 Photochemical effects are most important in the upper atmosphere, where stellar UV radiation is absorbed.
 On gas giants, descending air parcels always reach a depth where thermochemistry drives them to local equilibrium, but for rocky planets, thermochemistry is only important if temperatures in the lowest part of the atmosphere are high enough.
 Venus is the only rocky planet in the solar system in this regime, but it may apply to many nearby rocky exoplanets.
 The shutdown of the drive to thermochemical equilibrium on planets with thin atmospheres could provide a way to probe exoplanet surface pressure indirectly in the future \citep{yu2021identify}, although, as we will see in the next section, interaction with the planet's interior can rarely be ignored.

 Many photochemical modeling studies of rocky exoplanet atmospheres have focused on planets similar to Earth, although there is a steady trend towards more generalized models and conclusions.
 The problem of biosignature definition around different star types (particularly M-dwarfs) fueled several early studies \citep[e.g., ][]{selsis2002signature,segura2003ozone,segura2007abiotic} and remains a key topic of interest.
-Other modeling studies have addressed a wide range of topics, including differences between oxic and anoxic atmospheres \citep{hu2014photochemistry}, evolution of carbon and sulfur-bearing species \citep{hu2013photochemistry,hu2014photochemistry} and the formation of prebiotic compounds such as HCN \citep{rimmer2019hydrogen}.
+Other modeling studies have addressed a wide range of topics, including differences between oxic and anoxic atmospheres \citep{hu2014photochemistry}, evolution of carbon and sulfur-bearing species \citep{hu2013photochemistry,hu2014photochemistry}, the formation of prebiotic compounds such as HCN \citep{rimmer2019hydrogen}, and three-dimensional coupling between chemistry and climate \citep[e.g., ][]{chen2019habitability, gomezleal2019climate}.

-One of the most important differences for photochemistry around stars like the Sun and lower-mass stars lies in the ultraviolet portion of their spectrum \citep{rugheimer2015uv}.
-Specifically, while K- and M-dwarfs emit a higher fraction of their luminosity in the XUV and FUV range, they emit a lower fraction of their luminosity as NUV and longer wavelength radiation because of their cooler photospheric temperatures.
-This leads to systematic differences in the ways that atmospheric chemical processes are expected to play out.
-One example of this is the photodissociation of \ce{CO2} by photons of wavelength $\lesssim 200$~nm

-In this reaction, the liberated O can readily form \ce{O2}, but reconversion of \ce{CO} and \ce{O} back to \ce{CO2} is inhibited by the slow rate of the spin-forbidden reaction \mbox{\ce{CO + O + M \to CO2 + M}}.
-As a result, catalytic cycles involving radical species such as OH are critical to determining the ratio of \ce{CO2} to \ce{CO} and \ce{O2}.
-However, the rate of OH production depends on photolysis of \ce{H2O} in many atmospheres. \ce{H2O} is more fragile than \ce{CO2} and hence can be dissociated by longer wavelength NUV radiation.

 \begin{marginnote} \entry{Far-ultraviolet (FUV)}{Electromagnetic radiation in the 122 to 200~nm wavelength range.} \end{marginnote}

 \begin{marginnote} \entry{Near-ultraviolet (NUV)}{Electromagnetic radiation in the 300 to 400~nm wavelength range.} \end{marginnote}